openharmony/third_party_cups-filters/README.md

 - Using text-only printers, like line printers or daisy-wheel printers.
 Note that only text can get printed in the way the printer is designed.
-No support for graphics printing tricks like ASCII art or printing pixels with the period character.
+No support for graphics printing tricks like ASCII or printing pixels with the period character.

 - Fast and less resource-consuming text printing with dot-matrix